Should I Breed My Dog? A Complete Guide for Responsible Pet Parents

 If you are wondering whether or not you should breed your dog, here is some information that might help you take a decision.
 The summary is that if you want to do it right, and get healthy and happy puppies, it is an expensive and time-consuming proposition involving a lot of work.

-Breeding ethically and correctly starts with picking out a good bitch, waiting for her to be at least two years of age, picking out the best dog to mate her with, ensuring that she as well as the male are healthy; you have already invested a lot of time, effort and money.
+Breeding ethically and correctly starts with picking out a good bitch, waiting for her to be at least two years of age, picking out the best dog to mate her with, and ensuring that she, as well as the male, are healthy; you have already invested a lot of time, effort and money.
 In addition to this will be the stud fee you might have to pay for the stud dog, the time and expenses during pregnancy and the possible expense of surgery at the time of whelping.
 And all this before even the puppies are born!

 You need to keep the puppies for a minimum of 8 weeks before finding them their new homes; you need to advertise and find good homes for the puppies, you need to make sure they have had their first round of vaccinations before going.
-If some of the puppies die, or you have a smaller than usual litter, you may not get as much money from the sale of the puppies as you had though.
+If some of the puppies die, or you have a smaller than usual litter, you may not get as much money from the sale of the puppies as you had thought.

 You are better off consulting with a financial whiz about investing the money you would otherwise spend and lose on breeding!